 Before discussing Visa Resolve Online, it’s best to begin with the Visa Claims Resolution initiative to have a better understanding of this newer, more efficient dispute resolution system.

 Visa has four known dispute categories: fraud, authorization, processing errors, and consumer disputes.
 While they cannot be avoided completely, steps can be taken by merchants, acquirers, issuers, and cardholders to reduce them.

-Visa Claims Resolution Initiative
+What is Visa Claims Resolution Initiative?

 The Visa Claims Resolutions is designed to eliminate invalid disputes and, therefore, increase efficiency when it comes to processing and resolving valid disputes.
 Normally, disputes can take up to 46 days to resolve, with more contentious ones taking up to 100 days or more.
 With the VCR being an efficient system, it will take less time to process disputes.
 The normal timeframe of 46 days is reduced to 31 days or less, being settled within one billing cycle, which greatly benefits all parties involved.